jwon/jwon.me/content/about/index.md

 {{< image src="headshot.jpg" alt="James Won profile">}}
 </figure>

-Hi, I am a Python & Golang Programmer and Site Reliability Engineer based out of the Bay Area.
+Hi, I am a Python & Go Programmer and Site Reliability Engineer based out of the Bay Area.
 I'm a privacy enthusiast, Linux geek, and into home networking.

 My blog is mostly a collection of random thoughts, but I hope that it can provide some value to you!